toomuchio/modding_docs/mibox_mdz-19-aa_to_global.md

 * ![#f03c15](https://placehold.it/15/f03c15/000000?text=+) `Casting doesn't currently work, but Airplay does`

 ## Requirements
+* Experience with adb and a PC setup with adb
 * 19-AA Factory Image: https://www.androidfilehost.com/?fid=529152257862691887
 * 16-AB Base Image: https://androidfilehost.com/?fid=961840155545569444
 * -Whatever- the latest 16-AB flashable at the time of writing this https://xiaomi.eu/community/threads/xiaomi-mdz-16-ab-nougat-beta-download-source-build-1560-12-2017.42621